StrongLoop: History

 On February 5, 2013, StrongLoop announced its intention to offer “professional Node.js support and services” via its blog.

-On March, 2013, the company introduced StrongLoop Node, its own supportable distribution of Node.js, and slnode as a command line tool to go along with it.
+In March 2013, the company introduced StrongLoop Node, its own supportable distribution of Node.js, and slnode as a command line tool to go along with it.

-On May 22, 2013 StrongLoop announced the general availability of StrongLoop Node 1.0.
+On May 22, 2013, StrongLoop announced the general availability of StrongLoop Node 1.0.
 Al Tsang, Chief Technical Officer of StrongLoop, explained that “Our distribution gives you a path forward to get technical support and bug fix coverage before heading into production.”
 Tsang later went on to found cloud computing company LunchBadger.

 On June 17, 2013, StrongLoop Node 1.0.2 GA was released for Windows, Linux and Mac OS, featuring improvements and upgrades for the latest stable release of Node.js.

-It was announced on July 23, 2013 that StrongLoop acquired NodeFly’s Node.js monitoring solution.
-The NodeFly service has been rebranded as StrongOps, better matching the naming scheme of StrongLoop’s other products.
+It was announced on July 23, 2013, that StrongLoop acquired NodeFly's Node.js monitoring solution.
+The NodeFly service has been rebranded as StrongOps, better matching the naming scheme of StrongLoop's other products.

 On September 18, 2013, web site TechCrunch announced that StrongLoop had raised $8 million in Series A funding and that Isaac Roth had been named as CEO.
 In addition, StrongLoop announced "Loopback," its open-source mobile backend-as-a-service product that day.

 On September 10, 2015, StrongLoop was acquired by IBM.